Kay13051976/tic-tac-toe/README.md

      .
 Simple Terminal Menu was used to implement the menu.
      .
 Colorama was used to add colors and styles to the project.

+    ### OTher Tools:
+    .
+Gitpod was used as the main tool to write and edit code.
+    .
+VSCode was used as the plan and practice tool to write and edit code.
+    .
+Git was used for the version control of the website.
+    .
+GitHub was used to host the code of the website.
+    .
+Excel was used to mage a flowchart for the README.md file.
+    .
+HeroKu was used to deploy the project.